Academic - Director

 I specialise on the Japanese economy and most of my research has been on current macro-economic policy issues in Japan.
 I’ve been interested in Japanese banking and finance for many years and have also written on financial systems in economies in transition and on the Asian financial crisis of 1997.
 At the ANU I have been Executive Director of the Australia-Japan Research Centre which focuses on the economic interaction between Australia and Japan and their strategic interests in the Asia Pacific region.
 Presently I am serving as PVC Research.

-University Lecturer in Japanese Literature and Tutorial Fellow at Pembroke College
+Associate Professor of Japanese; Tutorial Fellow at Pembroke College